Legal Citations Assistant

 A legal referencing management tool that enables automated cross-referencing

-The legal profession has a unique citation method and although following citation standards is important to maintain consistency in the communication of ideas, the current methods that are available to ensure proper citations are not up to the standards of an automated 21st century.
+The legal profession has a unique citation method.
+Although following citation standards is important to maintain consistency in the communication of ideas, the current methods that are available to ensure proper citations are not up to the standards of an automated 21st century.

-A properly placed "ibid" or "supra note #" is tedious work and what is worse that the accuracy of repeated references may be lost as a document is being written.
-LCA alleviates users from having to worry about the accuracy of subsequent references.
+A properly placed "ibid" or "supra note #" is tedious work.
+The accuracy of repeated citations may be lost as a document is being written.
+LCA alleviates users from having to worry about the accuracy of subsequent citations.
 When a user cites a reference for the first time with LCA, they will be prompted to enter the reference's information into LCA's input fields.
-The user will then be able to insert the reference into a user defined footnote number using LCA's cite function.
-Once cited, the reference becomes a member of the table of authorities, and any additional citation of the reference simply requires the user to specify the footnote number and cite the reference again using LCA's cite function.
-The end result of LCA appropriate referencing enables automated and accurate subsequent referencing, significantly reducing time spent writing legal documents.
+The user will then be able to insert the reference into a footnote using LCA's cite function.
+Once cited, the reference becomes a member of the table of authorities and can be cited again using LCA's cite function.
+The LCA cite function enables automated and accurate subsequent referencing (parallel citations), significantly reducing time spent writing legal documents.

 Figure 1 shows an example of text with McGill style footnotes that is edited with and without LCA.
-Notably, LCA automates all the necessary repeat referencing editing.
+Notably, LCA automatically edits footnotes to match edits made within the document.
 This guide explains how to use LCA in more detail.

 Figure 1: Editing text with LCA enables automated subsequent referencing in conformity with the McGill Guide.
 (A) Original text with four footnotes (highlighted in red in the text body).
 (B-C) Hypothetical edits made to the original text (deletion of the first two sentences including the footnotes shown by crossed out text) causes the remaining footnotes to be cited inaccurately without the use of LCA.
-However, citation with LCA enables automated correction of the remaining footnotes so that the footnotes remain in conformity with the McGill Guide without any user intervention.
+However, citation with LCA enables automated correction of the remaining footnotes so that the footnotes remain in conformity with the McGill Guide.

 GOOGLE DOCS GUIDE

-To create LCA recognizable references it is imperative that the user cites the reference using the citation function in the sidebar.
-The citation function is encoded within the button containing the giant quotation mark.
-LCA references have embedded program recognizable hyperlinks that are attached to the LCA inserted citation and these hyperlinks enable LCA to recognize a reference.
-Therefore, if a user were to input plain text or an unrecognizable hyperlinked reference into a footnote, LCA would not incorporate that reference, prohibiting LCA from properly editing subsequently referenced material.
+To create LCA recognizable citations it is imperative that the user cites the reference using the citation function in the sidebar.
+The citation function is encoded within the button containing the big quotation mark.
+LCA citations have embedded program recognizable hyperlinks that are attached to the LCA inserted citation and these hyperlinks enable LCA to recognize a citation.
+LCA will not edit footnote citations that are written in plain text or are linked with a non-LCA hyperlink.

-TIP: Always use the LCA cite function to insert references within footnotes.
+TIP: Always use the LCA cite function to insert citations within footnotes.

-Since the hyperlinks attached to the LCA references are essential to the functioning of the footnote automation enabled by LCA, it is important that the user does not delete or alter the LCA hyperlinks attached to LCA inserted citations.
-Removal or inappropriate alteration of said hyperlink would prevent LCA from recognizing the reference, impairing the footnote editing capabilities of the program.
+Since the hyperlinks attached to the LCA citations are essential to the functioning of the footnote automation enabled by LCA, it is important that the user does not delete or alter the LCA hyperlinks attached to LCA inserted citations.
+Removal or inappropriate alteration of said hyperlink will prevent LCA from recognizing the citation, impairing the footnote editing capabilities of the program.

 TIP: Do not delete or change the LCA recognizable hyperlinks.

-The McGill Guide specifies that more information be included in a reference that is cited for the first time compared to subsequent references, which are repeated and usually contain an ibid or supra notation.
-When the LCA cite function is used to cite a reference for the first time, a default reference will be inserted by LCA that should be compliant with the McGill Guide in most cases.
+The McGill Guide specifies that more information be included in a reference that is cited for the first time compared to subsequent citations (parallel citations), which usually contain an ibid or supra notation.
+When the LCA cite function is used to cite a reference for the first time, a default citation will be inserted by LCA that should be compliant with the McGill Guide in most cases.
 A user is welcome to change the default input offered by the first LCA citation (which is dependent upon the input field information), and any edits made to this first citation will not be re-edited by LCA.
-However, any edits made to subsequent references will be re-edited by LCA upon refreshing the side bar or upon inserting a new reference.
+However, any edits made to subsequent citations will be re-edited by LCA upon refreshing the side.
 This severely limits the possibility for the user to edit a subsequent citation but is an essential feature to how LCA is able to automate subsequent reference editing.
-Given the importance of the LCA hyperlinks attached to citations, as noted above, a user should be careful to ensure that any edits made to a first time occurrence of an LCA citation are encompassed within the LCA hyperlink attached to the default first citation text.
+Given the importance of the LCA hyperlinks attached to citations, as noted above, a user should be careful to ensure that any edits made to a first time occurrence of an LCA citation are encompassed within the LCA hyperlink attached the text.

 TIP: A user can customize the first occurrence of an LCA citation but not subsequent citations.

 CAUTION!
-When editing the first occurrence of an LCA reference, ensure that the edits are encompassed within the LCA hyperlink attached to the default first citation text.
+When editing the first occurrence of an LCA citation, ensure that the edits are encompassed within the LCA hyperlink attached to the text.

-Figure 2: Protocol for inserting a reference for the first time into a Google document using LCA.
-(A) After installing LCA from the Google Docs Add-ons store, LCA will be available under the Add-ons tab and can be opened using the menu option 'Start'.
+Figure 2: Protocol for inserting a citation for the first time into a Google document using LCA.
+(A) After installing LCA from G Suite Marketplace, LCA will be available under the Add-ons tab and can be opened using the menu option 'Start'.
 (B) The basic LCA sidebar consists of a toolbar of key functions.
 From left to right is the new reference drop down menu, refresh button (refresh symbol), additional features menu (add symbol), bold type (B button) and italic type (I button).
-LCA supported references include legislation, jurisprudence, books and articles and can be added using the new reference drop down menu.
+LCA supported references include legislation, jurisprudence, books, articles and online source and can be added using the new reference drop down menu.
 (C) To add a new reference, select the desired reference type in the reference type drop down menu and click the add button.
 Fill out the appropriate information for the selected reference type using the LCA input fields and click create.
 (D) Newly created references will show up in the floating reference table, a temporary container for references that are awaiting a first time citation.
 A user can choose to delete the newly created reference, by clicking the X button, or to cite the reference by clicking the button containing the quotation mark.
 (E) Upon clicking the citation button, the user will be prompted to specify a pinpoint for the citation and an introductory signal (Intro sig) if appropriate.
 The text shown below the sidebar (lorem Ipsem ...) is hypothetical text in a Google document that is ready to be cited using the prepared reference.
 (F) To cite the reference, place the cursor in the appropriate footnote number within the footnote section and then click the citation button in the sidebar.
 The citation will be printed to the Google document at the location where the cursor was positioned and the cited reference is removed from the floating references table.
-If the reference was printed in a footnote within the footnote section, LCA will detect the reference type and include it in an appropriate table of authorities heading (legislation in this case).
-If the newly cited reference does not show up in the expected table of authorities, try clicking the refresh button.
+If the citation was printed in a footnote within the footnote section, LCA will detect the reference type and include it in an appropriate table of authorities heading (legislation in this case).
+Click the refresh button for the reference to show up in the appropriate table of authorities.
 However, note that citations printed elsewhere in the document (not in a footnote within the footnote section) will not be detected by LCA and therefore will not be included in a table of authorities.
 Once included in a table of authorities, subsequent citations can be made clicking the citation button.

-Current, LCA supports the following types of references: legislation, jurisprudence, books and articles.
+Current, LCA supports the following types of references: legislation, jurisprudence, books, articles, and online sources.
 References that do not fall within these categories should be added manually.

 COMPATIBILITY WITH NON-LCA REFERENCES